storageos/storageos.github.io/_docs/install/openshift/index.md

 ## Install with Helm

-StorageOS container needs privileged execution permissions.
-Because of that it is required to add a security context constraint.
+The StorageOS container needs privileged execution permissions. so a security context constraint must be added.

 ```bash
 RELEASE=my-release # Name of the release for storageos Chart